Sage-Bionetworks/portalsDocs/articles/tables.md

 {% tab R %}
 {% highlight r %}
-# Query for the rows you want to delete and call synDelete on the results:
 rowsToDelete <- synTableQuery("select * from syn7264701 where artist='Sonny Rollins'")
 synDelete(rowsToDelete)
 {% endhighlight %}